agileobjects/agileobjects.github.io/_posts/2020-09-09-self-documenting-code-comments.md

 };
 ```

-This is pretty neatly-written code - let's take it line-by-line, consider which comments add value, and
+The code itself is pretty neatly-written - let's take it line-by-line, consider which comments add
-if we can make the code more self-documenting.
+value, and if we can make it more self-documenting.

 ### JSDoc Documentation